Disturbed's David Draiman on Sam Smith's Grammys performance: "It's taking the pop stars to be rock stars these days"

 Draiman continued: “They definitely took it to the next level; Sam Smith and everybody took it to the next level.”

-The singer-songwriter went on to praise the Grammys’ ‘Unholy’ performance, saying it was “exactly what you need to do” as a live musician to garner a reaction.
+The singer-songwriter went on to further praise the Grammys’ ‘Unholy’ performance, saying it was “exactly what you need to do” as a live musician to garner a reaction.
 “That’s what everybody is talking about,” he added.

 “[Smith] pushed the envelope.
 [They] did this [extends middle finger] to the camera for everybody, and knew exactly how to push everybody’s button to make them recognise and piss the people off that [they] wanted to piss off, and make the people that [they] wanted happy, happy.
 It was the perfect double-edged sword.
 I applaud [them].”